Xevantu/New-Shawn-s-MapleStory-Equipment-Calculater-/README.md

 ## Limitations

 Because it tries all the combinations from the data set given by user, the computation time might get very long.
-It's better to leave out those equipments which are apparently bad.
+It's better to leave out those equipment which are apparently bad.